 As this muscle stretches to accommodate baby during pregnancy - it needs a) healing time and b)retraining in order to resume its function of stabilising the spine, supporting the front wall of your abdominals and teaming up with your pelvic floor to support your "core control" functions!

 What about the glutes?
 How do they tie in to lower back pain?

 Without strong glutes to support your leg and hip position, your back will get cranky!
 Your glutes are responsible for controlling and stabilising your hip and pelvis as well as movement of your leg (a.k.a they are working hard!).
 During pregnancy - there is a LOT more going on in your pelvis so your glutes are often working EXTRA hard!

 Post pregnancy, your pelvis needs strong glutes and good control in your deep hip rotator muscles in order for your hip and leg to interact well.
 If the don't?
 Then you'll have tight muscles, cranky muscles and likely lower back pain!

 Getting strong glutes isn't just about doing lots of squats (although, I do love recommending squats!), it's about retraining movement in the hip, working on those little muscles (as pictured on the right in the above image) and establishing good patterns that you then load and build upon to get STRONG!

-Great, I know I need to get strong now but what about in the mean-time?
-I hurt!
-Can you help?
+Great, I know I need strong now but what about the mean-time?
+I'm hurting - Can you help me?